redhat-documentation/vale-at-red-hat/vale-at-red-hat-blog.md

 # Vale at Red Hat Blog

+## 19. May, 7:37 AM, Wednesday

+Today, I added a _GitHub action_ to run Vale against this repo.
+The action consists of a `.github/workflows/main.yml` file.
+For now, the action is configured to check new and modified files, not all files in this repo.
+To see the actions, look at this repo in GitHub and click the Actions tab.

 ## 16. May, 1:22 PM, Sunday

 Rolfe: This weekend, I merged a large number of updates  into the studious-fortnight repo.
 These included: